teamfam2014/webdev/projects/rmdb/exercises/exercise_11.md

 1. Users want to see the password they're typing.
 Provide a toggle that let's them show/hide the password text.
 1. Prevent a username from being saved more than once
 1. Extra challenge: Notify that username is taken *before* they even have to submit the form

-### Implement a Detail view for a movie

-Users should be able to view details about a movie.
-When they click on a movie, it should direct them to `/movies/[imdbID]`.
-Create a new view that shows the movie details.
-The user should be able to click the browser [Back] button, or click some button in the UI to return to the home page.

-When the user visits an invalid ID, e.g. `/movies/foo`, and a movie isn't found, it should display some sort of "Movie not found" message.

 ### Extract logic to `useAuth`